omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

    $ juju run --unit slurmcltd/0 sinfo
-   PARTITION         AVAIL  TIMELIMIT  NODES  STATE NODELIST juju-compute-GsLk    up   infinite      1   down juju-01ab62-3
+   PARTITION         AVAIL  TIMELIMIT  NODES  STATE NODELIST osd-slurmd           up   infinite      1   down juju-01ab62-3

 The nodes start in *down* state with a ``Reason = New node``, so when you add more nodes to the cluster, they will not execute the jobs from que queue.
 This